Ex-Theranos executive headed to prison after losing appeal – KION546

 But three judges on the Ninth Circuit Court of Appeals concluded Balwani hadn’t provided enough compelling evidence to convince them that his conviction is likely to be overturned.

-The ruling means Balwani will soon be traveling to Southern California to serve his time in a facility near a harbor in San Pedro, California, located about 30 miles (50 kilometers) from downtown Los Angeles.
+Balwani will serve his sentence in a prison near a harbor in San Pedro, California, located about 30 miles (50 kilometers) from downtown Los Angeles.
 The Terminal Island prison has incarcerated several other prominent figures, including gangster Al Capone in the 1930s, apocalyptic cult leader Charles Manson for an auto theft in the 1950s, and LSD evangelist Timothy Leary in the 1970s.

 Although they had separate trials, Holmes and Balwani were accused of essentially the same crimes centered on a ruse touting Theranos’ blood-testing system as a revolutionary breakthrough in health care.
 The claims helped the company become a Silicon Valley sensation that raised nearly $1 billion from investors.